 Removing CauseFactors that are causing the melasma may be removed.
 For example:

-- Melasma associated with pregnancy may slowly fade after giving birth
+- Melasma associated with pregnancy may slowly fade after giving birth.

-- Melasma associated with birth control pills or hormone replacement therapy may fade after the medication is stopped
+- Melasma associated with birth control pills or hormone replacement therapy may fade after the medication is stopped.

 Ultraviolet Light ProtectionProtecting your skin from UV light is important in helping to fade melasma.
 This means avoiding sun and tanning bed exposure.
-Your doctor may recommend wearing sunscreen, clothing, and hats when outdoors.
+Your doctor may advise wearing sunscreen, clothing, and hats when outdoors.

 Depigmenting MedicationsCertain medications, like bleaching creams, are used to lighten skin color.
 A common bleaching cream used to treat melasma is hydroquinone.
-This may also be used with other creams or combination of creams such as tretinoin, corticosteroids, azelaic acid or glycolic acid.
+This may also be used with other creams or combination of creams such as tretinoin, corticosteroids, azelaic acid, or glycolic acid.
 These creams enhance the skin-lightening effect.Your skin may be sensitive to these medications.
 Use care and start slowly when first using them.
 It may take several months before you see an improvement.

 Other TreatmentsOther treatments remove outer layers of the skin.
 These include: